-- 9. (1) The provisions of the Criminal Procedure Code Act (powers of entry, search and seizure) shall have effect as if references to serious arrestable offences included any conduct which is an offence under the law of a country or territory outside Montserrat and would constitute a serious arrestable offence if it had occurred in Montserrat. - (2) In this section, "serious arrestable offence" means an indictable offence.
-(Inserted by Act 18 of 2012) - (3) If, on an application made by a Police Officer, a Magistrate is satisfied- - (a) that criminal proceedings have been instituted against a person in a country or territory outside Montserrat or that a person has been arrested in the course of a criminal investigation carried on there; - (b) that the conduct constituting the offence which is the subject of the proceedings or investigation would constitute an arrestable offence within the meaning of the Penal Code if it had occurred in Montserrat; and he may issue a warrant authorising a Police Officer to enter and search those premises and to seize any such evidence found there.
+- 8. (1) The provisions of the Criminal Procedure Code Act (powers of entry, search and seizure) shall have effect as if references to serious arrestable offences included any conduct which is an offence under the law of a country or territory outside Montserrat and would constitute a serious arrestable offence if it had occurred in Montserrat. - (2) If, on an application made by a Police Officer, a Magistrate is satisfied- - (a) that criminal proceedings have been instituted against a person in a country or territory outside Montserrat or that a person has been arrested in the course of a criminal investigation carried on there; - (b) that the conduct constituting the offence which is the subject of the proceedings or investigation would constitute an arrestable offence within the meaning of the Penal Code if it had occurred in Montserrat; and - (c) that there are reasonable grounds for suspecting that there is on premises in Montserrat evidence relating to the offence other than items subject to legal privilege within the meaning of that Code, he may issue a warrant authorizing a Police Officer to enter and search those premises and to seize any such evidence found there.